lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 Both steads are empty, and similar to the Renons trashed.
 A bull has some blood on his horn, so it has hurt one of the assailants, and it was shot by smaller darts, three times.

 A plan is made, and we take the boat further up the stream, towards the drum sounds.
+Moving forward pushing to our exhaustion, but ultimately decide to anchor the boat, to rest for the night.\

+## 9 Marpenoth